seankim658/rust-ml/README.md

 ## Current Progress

 Really nothing has been completed fully yet except for some of the foundational concepts used throughout the library.
-Documentation is being written as things are developed and the current API documentation can be found [here]().
+Documentation is being written as things are developed.

 ## In Progress

 Currently working on the implementation of the `Dataset` module.
 The module lays out the foundation for the Dataset type and some basic functionality, such as reading from a CSV file.
-Once that has been finished, going to finish implementing a basic, built-in Iris dataset that I can use for testing.
-Next, plan on building out some basic preprocessing tools such as a MinMax Scaler.
+Using the included Iris dataset, going to implement some preprocessing features such as a label encoder.